Town Center at Boca Raton: History

 The mall opened on August 13, 1980, on a site just west of Interstate 95 directly on Glades Road.
 Originally, the one-story mall was anchored by Florida-based Burdines, which was constructed in June 1979, a year before the rest of the mall, including Jordan Marsh and Sears (debuted October 29, 1980) as the second and third anchors.
 This was a similar fashion to Broward Mall two years earlier and Miami International Mall two years later.
 At the time of opening, the mall had 100 stores and featured a Mediterranean Revival theme with a round black station clock, living vegetation below a series of atriums, and several distinctive wishing fountains.
 The mall was developed by Federated Stores, the parent company of Burdines, on land owned by Arvida Corp., serving as a retail hub for the flourishing western Boca Raton area prior to becoming a super-regional shopping center on its own right.

 While the Sears, Bloomingdale's, and eventually Nordstrom locations remained the same throughout most of the mall's history, the other three anchor pads changed as a result of mergers, acquisitions, and relocations.
 In 1991, Jordan Marsh shut down due to Allied Stores and then was sold to Mervyns in 1992, which in turn closed in 1995 and was refurbished by a larger Saks Fifth Avenue, which had a two-year construction period until 1999 including a new second floor entrance to the new parking deck.
 This caused razing the original building to make way for another new concourse featuring Florida's first Nordstrom store in 2000.
 The mall was renovated as a result, and parking layouts were rearranged to allow a three-story parking garage at Nordstrom, and a two-story garage at the recently refurbished Burdines (now Macy's) and larger Saks (formerly JM).
-Then, Lord & Taylor shuttered entirely in 2004 during a retreat into the Northeast, and was succeeded by Neiman Marcus, who wanted to be in Boca since 1987 and opened in 2005.
+Lord & Taylor shuttered entirely in 2004 during a retreat into the Northeast, and was succeeded by Neiman Marcus, who wanted to be in Boca since 1987 and opened in 2005.
 The Burdines location was converted to Burdines-Macy's in 2003 and then simply Macy's also in 2005.
 Moreover, the food court's seating was reconfigured to accommodate more people, and a Waldenbooks (which closed in 2010) opened on its southern side.
 Mall entrances were remodeled with sun canopies and decorative towers to add exterior appeal.
-Another garage by Bloomingdale's and lifestyle center called The Terrace at Town Center were completed in 2007 featuring Crate & Barrel and Youfit Health Clubs.
+Another garage by Bloomingdale's and lifestyle center called the Terrace at Town Center were completed in 2007 featuring Crate & Barrel and Youfit Health Clubs.
 Macy's expanded again that same year, adding a third floor.
-The mixed-use development is in between the expanded Bloomingdale's and the Nordstrom parking garage.
+The mixed-use development is between the expanded Bloomingdale's and the Nordstrom parking garage.